ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     The `mbed_app.json` file specifies which **profile** to use (`"requires": ["bare-metal"]`) and which **C library** to use (`"target.c_lib": "small"`).

     This example uses `"target.c_lib": "small"` (small C library).
-This means your application will use an optimised version of the C library with lower memory footprint.
+This means your application will use an optimized version of the C library with lower memory footprint.
 For more details, see [Using small C libraries in Mbed OS bare metal](../bare-metal/using-small-c-libraries.html).

 ## 2. Adding APIs